Villa Wedding in St. Thomas

 sunburn groomsman at the beach

--2 groomsmen passed out by the pool, sunburn beyond recognition, in swim trunks 30 minutes before the wedding
+-2 groomsmen passed out by the pool, sunburn beyond recognition, in swim trunks 30 minutes before the wedding (I was never paid for the extra task of getting them into their room and dressed)

 I guess some things you just can’t plan for.